projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 * To get ACRN up and running for the first time, see the :ref:`gsg` for step-by-step instructions.

-* If you have already completed the :ref:`gsg` , see the :ref:`develop_acrn` for more information about complex scenarios, advanced features, and debugging.
+* If you have already completed the :ref:`gsg` , see the :ref:`develop_acrn` for
+  more information about configuring and debugging ACRN.